Multi-room home speaker system buying guide

 Consider a hybrid system

-That’s a system in which wireless components, such as the Sonos CONNECT:AMP, feed the music to in-wall or ceiling speakers.
+That’s a system in which wireless components, such as the Sonos Amp, feed the music to in-wall or ceiling speakers.

 In such a system, you enjoy the convenience of a smartphone remote control app.
 But the hardware is hidden in a utility room or equipment closet.